 It is called the sacrament of forgiveness, since by the priest’s sacramental absolution God grants the penitent “pardon and peace.”

-Parents are asked to also bring their child/children along to any of the weekend Masses on Saturday 27th or Sunday 28th April to make a commitment to the preparation of this Sacrament.
+Parents need to bring their child along to any of the weekend Masses on Saturday 2nd or Sunday 3rd May to make a commitment to the preparation of this Sacrament.

-The Sacrament of Reconciliation Service for all children will be held on Tuesday 30th April.
+The Sacrament of Reconciliation Service for all children will be held on Tuesday 5th May at 7.00pm.